gilch/hissp/docs/style_guide.rst

 You can automatically generate API documentation with either of these.

 Anaphoric or code string–injection macros are potential gotchas.
-Docstrings for them should include the word "Anaphoric" or "Injection" up front.
+Docstrings for these should include the word "Anaphoric" or "Injection" up front.
 Anaphoric macro docstrings should also state what the anaphors are, named in doubled backticks.